open-resources/dash_curriculum/tutorial/part3/chapter11.md

 ```
 ![Store_Example](./ch11_files/img/store.gif)

-Here is a real life example of how to use `dcc.Store` in your app.
+Below is a real life example of how to use `dcc.Store` in your app.
 In this example, we store the gapminder data session chosen in one tab to use it in another tab:

 ```
 # Import packages